android/snippets/README.md

 # Background
-New snippets on developer.android.com/guides will be dynamically linked to this repo instead of written as embedded HTML on the page.
+This repository holds code snippets used in Android documentation on [developer.android.com](https://developer.android.com/guide).

+# Quality Assurance
+The code snippets compile and show best practices.
+Runtime verification is not needed;
+code irrelevant to the doc is usually stubbed out.

 # Contributing
-We accept your pull requests!
-The code must compile and show best practices.
-Runtime verification is not needed; code irrelevant to the doc can be stubbed out.
+We love contributions!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.